tomas-gr/RawNanoporeSignalCompression/README.md

 This script compares two files both compressed with VBZ.

 ## Obtaining Datasets
-This projecto focuses on pore types R9.4.1, R10.3 and R10.4.1.
-At least one dataset for each was needed.
+This project focuses on pore types R9.4.1, R10.3 and R10.4.1.
+At least one dataset for each was tested.
 On the other hand we are mostly interested in human genome secuencing, but another organism was also included in the experiments.
 In the following table the characteristics of each dataset are shown:
 | Shortened Name | Organism | Author               | Pore type | Total size (GB) | Link for download                                                     | Information          |